Ade179/ExpressionBlog/README.md

   - [📜 License ](#-license-)

-# 📦 Catalogue of Possessions <a name="about-project"></a>
+# 📦Expression Blog <a name="about-project"></a>

-This is a console app which allows users to store and manage data about their possessions including books, music albums and games.
+This app allows you post  comment and like while blogging

 ## 🛠 Built With <a name="built-with"></a>